 In early 2008, Dani García took charge of the Meliá hotel bars and restaurants named Uno by Dani García.
 The first was opened in Madrid and offered international cuisine with an Andalusian and avant-garde slant.
 Two events of importance for his career took place in mid-2008.
 His Calima restaurant re-opened after thorough structural alterations expanding both kitchen and dining area, and Dani announced his personal culinary concept called 'Cocinacontradición', which brings together classic flavors and contemporary preparations.

-Dani García also has a passion for tapas and informal food, as a visit to Bibo Andalusian Brasserie & Tapas by Dani García, located also in Marbella.
+Dani García also has a passion for tapas and informal food, as a visit to Bibo Andalusian Brasserie & Tapas by Dani García, located also in Marbella and in Madrid.
 Among other delicacies, Bibo offers refreshing cold soups, the best cuts of tuna brought directly from the Almadraba of Barbate, salads with organic vegetables from its own garden, and a wide range of tapas and dishes that wonder through the one thousand and one geographies of Dani García.

 - En la Cocina de mi Madre (Ediciones B, 2013)